 Philip (Yizhou) Huang

-I am a first-year Ph.D. student in the Robotics Institute at Carnegie Mellon University, supervised by Prof. Jiaoyang Li .
+I am a Ph.D. student in the Robotics Institute at Carnegie Mellon University, supervised by Prof. Jiaoyang Li .
 I completed my MSc in Computer Science at the University of Toronto, co-advised by Prof. Florian Shkurti and Prof. Tim Barfoot.
 I received a Bachelor of Applied Science in Engineering Science from the University of Toronto.

 I have been fortunate to work under many fantastic researchers in robotics.
 Previously, I collabrated with Prof. Fabio Ramos from Nvidia on task and motion planning.
 In undergrad, I was involved in the student design team aUToronto, where we competed and won the SAE Autodrive Challenge.
 I also spent one amazing summer in Israel with Prof. Amir Degani and the summer before that with Prof. Angela Schoellig.